lukeprince20/spectrum-agents/README.md

 # spectrum-agents
-Reinforcement learning (RL) agents intended for use with OpenAI Gym environments
+Reinforcement learning (RL) agents intended for use with gym-spectrum OpenAI Gym environments.